 No matter how detailed a change management plan is, there is a possibility of failure, so always be prepared to face problems that arise.
 For pessimistic or negative views from the outside, leaders need to acknowledge, understand and find ways to remove resistance to change.

-Creating a change management plan
+How to create a change management plan?

 Step 1: Break the ice